ITV Sport: Football

 From 2008 until 2022 ITV covered all of England's international home friendlies and qualifiers for the European Championship and World Cup, the deal was extended to include away friendlies in 2009 and qualifiers from 2010 until it lost the rights to Channel 4 in 2022.
 Latterly, the deal also included highlights of the new UEFA Nations League tournament were also obtained.
 ITV also cover one other European qualifier per round not involving a home nation on ITV4 as well, as showing highlights of the rest of the games including those of Wales, Scotland, Northern Ireland and the Republic of Ireland.
+ITV occasionally broadcasts England football matches on ITV2 as well as ITV1 when England and another home nation plays at the same time.
+ITVs local stations such as STV, would broadcast the home nation in that area with English viewing on ITV4.
+If people in Scotland want to watch an England match would need to switch to ITV2.

 ITV also showed coverage of the African Cup of Nations on ITV4 from 2010 to 2015 with both live coverage and highlights, these rights were lost after 2015 to British Eurosport who show the tournament exclusively.
 ITV also showed highlights of the UEFA Champions League & Europa League from 2015 to 2018 after they lost their live rights but it was transferred to BT Sport after the 2018 final.

 In February 2019, ITV acquired the rights to show LaLiga Santander, the top flight of Spanish football alongside Eleven Sports and Premier Sports.
 The deal means ITV will show 1 weekly live fixture, and a mid-week highlights program until the end of the 2018/19 season.
 From the start of the 2019–20 La Liga season, Premier Sports became the exclusive UK broadcaster.